 As businesses temporarily closed down and everyone stayed home, newcomers who had recently moved to Canada as well as those who were planning to move soon have been greatly impacted.
-Now, after approximately three months in lockdown, the economy and businesses in Canada are slowly starting to reopen in a phased manner.
+Now, after approximately nine months since the first lockdown, the economy and businesses in Canada are starting to reopen and life is slowly getting back to normal.

 In this article, we hope to provide a consolidated overview of all the information, resources, and tips that will help you understand what to expect once you arrive in Canada and hence, be better prepared for your move.

-Arriving in Canada: Entry eligibility, admission criteria, and penalties
+Arriving in Canada: Entry eligibility and admission criteria